 Elasticsearch is a free and open source real-time search and analytics engine with a REST API.
 With its distributed, lightning-fast Apache Lucene index at its core, Elasticsearch powers companies such as Foursquare, GitHub and StackOverflow.
 At Dynatrace, we use Elasticsearch with Kibana, a framework for building dashboards on top of Elasticsearch data, to analyze volatility of our configuration management and automated deployment scripts, that is, to see whether our Ansible, Chef and Puppet scripts produce deterministic results in all executions: did all services come up correctly?
 Are all ports being served?

 Based on Linux Containers, Docker provides frameworks to build, ship and run distributed applications inside multiple containerized Linux systems on a single Linux control host.
 While we see a lot more potential in this technology, we currently use it in an experiment to analyze Collector load balancing and fail-over scenarios.
 The Dynatrace Collector is a critical component in every Dynatrace setup that continuously relays masses of data from the OneAgents (the actual data collectors) to the Dynatrace Server for real-time analyses.
 We use the ingenious D3.js data visualization engine for visualizing our fault injection testing experiments.

 What about you?
 What’s your favorite stack of DevOps tools?
 Which interesting use-cases can you share with us?
-Let me know if you have particular interest in any of the above use-cases and we might open source our tools to you.
+Let me know if you have a particular interest in any of the above use-cases and we might open-source our tools to you.
 Don’t forget to come back once in a while, as I will gradually update this list with more interesting bits.